 As World War II rages across the Pacific, Lt.
 Cmdr.
 Duke E. Gifford finds himself in the thick of it evacuating children from enemy-held islands, and overseeing the development of torpedoes at Pearl Harbor.
 Using his submarine Thunderfish, the commander is looking for a chance to aim his “tin fish” torpedoes at the enemy.

 The Thunderfish is having some trouble.
-In addition to being constantly hunted by the Japanese navy, the Thunderfish is shooting blanks.
-I mean, the sub’s swimmers are not hitting their target.
-Boy, are we lucky that Chris is not on the episode to talk about symbolism.
-Essentially, the problem is the torpedoes are not blowing shit up when they should.
+In addition to being constantly hunted by the Japanese navy, the Thunderfish’s swimmers are not hitting their targets and blowing them up when they should.

-Eventually Duke and the Thunderfish work out their little…problem, and they head out to sea.
-There, they sink some more Japanese navy ships, and save some shot down airmen, namely Bob.
+Eventually Duke and the Thunderfish work out their little problems before heading out to sea.
+There they sink some more Japanese navy ships, and save some shot down airmen, namely Bob.
 Now Bob thinks Duke is a swell guy.
-The Thunderfish heads back to Pearl for a hero’s welcome.
+The Thunderfish heads back to Pearl Harbor for a hero’s welcome.
 Duke reunites, possibly permanently with Mary, and everyone lives happily ever after.
 Except for Pop.
+He’s still dead.

 - Add the film to your collection today

 - Peruse IMDb’s article on Operation Pacific

 - Learn more Operation Pacific information at Wikipedia

 - Read Operation Pacific reviews from the folks at Rotten Tomatoes